Two Quantitative Fit Testing Methods

 CNC Fit Testing Method Pros

-The CNC testing system measures the concentration of ultra fine particulates in the ambient atmosphere and then measures the concentration of these ultra fines, a.k.a. respirable particulates in the breathing zone of the respirator.
-While the test subject is actually moving and breathing.
-Then this system measures the ambient concentration, again, computes an average of these two values and compares that value to the concentration inside the breathing zone.
+The CNC testing system measures the concentration of ultrafine particulates in the ambient atmosphere and then measures the concentration of these ultrafines, (a.k.a. respirable particulates) in the breathing zone of the respirator while the test subject is actually moving and breathing.
+There are several exercises in the protocol which are designed to stress the seal, and the most important thing to consider is that the measurement of the challenge agent is performed dynamically.

-That number becomes the fit factor, which is a real measure of how well the respirator actually fits.
-And because these particulates are respirable – can be breathed safely – using these ambient aerosols are perfect for use as the challenge agent in these tests.
+Basically, the ratio of in-mask particulate concentration to ambient particulate concentration becomes the “Fit Factor”, which is a direct measure of how well the respirator actually fits.
+And because these particulates are non-toxic (typically naturally-occurring or a generated aerosol such as sodium chloride or calcium carbonate) they are perfect for use as the challenge agent in these tests.

 Finally, and perhaps most importantly, the CNC method can be used with disposable filtering facemask respirators like the N95, whereas the CNC method cannot.